undeaDD/Luna/README.md

 ## Installation

-You can download Sora 2 using Xcode or using the .ipa file, which you can find in the [Nightly](https://nightly.link/cranci1/Sora-2/workflows/build/main/Sora%20IPA.zip) build page.
+You can download Luna using Xcode or using the .ipa file, which you can find in the [Nightly](https://nightly.link/cranci1/Luna/workflows/build/main/Luna%20IPA.zip) build page.

 ## Frequently Asked Questions

-1. **What is Sora 2?**
+1. **What is Luna?**
-   Sora 2 is a modular media player for iOS and macOS, enabling custom Services to play media from user-provided sources.
+   Luna is a modular media player for iOS and macOS, enabling custom Services to play media from user-provided sources.

-2. **Is Sora 2 safe?**
+2. **Is Luna safe?**
-   Yes, Sora 2 is open-source and prioritizes user privacy.
+   Yes, Luna is open-source and prioritizes user privacy.
 It does not store user data on external servers and does not collect crash logs.

-3. **Will Sora 2 ever be paid?**
+3. **Will Luna ever be paid?**
-   No, Sora 2 will always remain free without subscriptions, paid content, or any type of login.
+   No, Luna will always remain free without subscriptions, paid content, or any type of login.

 4. **How can I get Services?**
-   Sora 2 does not include any Services by default.
+   Luna does not include any Services by default.
 You will need to find and add the necessary Services yourself, or create your own.

 ## Acknowledgements